 Your statement will tell you how your money is invested.
 The names of investment options may vary from fund to fund but get to know what type of investments and investment mix you hold.

-Those who like a little more control, or who feel they could do a better job themselves, many big funds also offer direct investments in shares, exchange-traded funds (ETFs) or term deposits.
+For those who like a little more control, or who feel they could do a better job themselves, many big funds also offer direct investments in shares, exchange-traded funds (ETFs) and term deposits.
 Or you can go solo with your own self-managed superannuation fund (SMSF).

 Your statement should set out the returns you have earned, the growth in your balance over time, the fees you paid and the type and level of any insurance cover you hold.

 It will also provide details of your beneficiaries – the person(s) you have chosen to inherit your super when you die, or your legal representative – and whether you have made a binding or non-binding nomination.
 A binding nomination offers more certainty that your super will end up in the right hands, but it must be updated every three years and a small fee is charged.